logicalclocks/hops-docs/docs/hopsml/experiment.rst

 In PySpark, Hops runs a different experiment on each executor – not all of the experiments will finish at the same time.
 Some experiments may finish early, some later.
 And GPUs cannot currently be shared (multiplexed) by concurrent applications.
 Population-based approaches for AutoML, typically proceed in stages or iterations, meaning all experiments wait for other experiments to finish, resulting in idle GPU time.
 That is, GPUs lie idle waiting for other experiments to finish.

 As such, we have the problem of how to free up the GPUs as soon as its experiment is finished.
 Hops leverages dynamic executors in PySpark/YARN to free up the GPU(s) attached to an executor immediately if it sits idle waiting for other experiments to finish, ensuring that (expensive) GPUs are held no longer than needed.

-Each Spark executor runs a local TensorFlow process.
-Hops also supports cluster-wide Conda for managing python library dependencies.
-Hops supports the creation of projects, and each project has its own conda environment, replicated at all hosts in the cluster.
-When you launch a PySpark job, it uses the local conda environment for that project.
-This way, users can install whatever libraries they like using conda and pip, and then use them directly inside Spark Executors.
-It makes programming PySpark one step closer to the single-host experience of programming Python.
-Hops also supports Jupyter and the SparkMagic kernel for running PySpark jobs.

 The programming model: Wrap your Machine Learning code in a function
 ####################################################################